privatenumber/dbgr/README.md

     // ...

     await dbgr((resume) => {
-        console.log('This is the debugger zone');
+        console.log('The debugger has started');

-        // Write code here and hitting save
+        // Write code here and hit save to
-        // automatically re-runs it in this context
+        // automatically re-run this function

         // Call resume() and save to resume the debugger